 Effective Date University Board of Trustees approval date: Campus or Cen ter Location Campus or center location to which the tuition differential fee increase will apply (If the entire university, indicate as such): Undergraduate e Course(s) Course(s).
 (If the tuition differential fee applies to all university undergraduate courses, indicate as such.
-If not, provide rationale for the differentiation among courses): Current and Proposed Increase Current Undergraduate Tuition Differential per credit hour: \$35.14 Percentage tuition differential fee increase (calculated as a percentage of the sum of base tuition plus tuition differential): 0% \$ Increase in tuition differential per credit hour: 0 \$ Increase in tuition differential for 30 credit hours: 0 Projected Differential F Incremental revenue generated in 2013-14 (projected) 0 Total differential fee revenue generated in 2013-14 (projected): \$1,769,088 Intended Uses Describe the Import to the Institution if Tuition Differential is Not Approved Describe the Impact to the Institution if Tuition Differential is Not Approved Request to Modify or Waive Tuition Differential Uses (pursuant to Section 1001.706(3)(g) the Board may consider waiving its regulations associated with the 70% / 30% intended uses criteria identified in Regulation 7.001(14).
-If the university requests a modification; identify the modification, purpose of the modification, and rationale for the modification.)
+If not, provide rationale for the differentiation among courses): Current and Proposed Increase in the Tuition Differential Fee Current Undergraduate Tuition Differential per credit hour: \$35.14 Percentage tuition differential fee increase (calculated as a percentage of the sum of base tuition plus tuition differential): 0% \$ Increase in tuition differential per credit hour: 0 \$ Increase in tuition differential for 30 credit hours: 0 Projected Differential I Incremental revenue generated in 2013-14 (projected) 0 Total differential fee revenue generated in 2013-14 (projected): \$1,769,088 Intended Uses Describe the Impact to the Institution if Tuition Differential is Not Approved Request to Modify or Waive (pursuant to Section 1001.706(3)(g) the Board may conside intended uses criteria identified in Regulation 7.001(14). modification, purpose of the modificatio er waiving its regulations associated with the 70% / 30% If the university requests a modification; identify the